josegocampo/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+Storing data and persisting if for requests for every single user.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+bcrypt hashes your passwords, helping protecting them by applying an algorith that will turn it into a random string. also uses salt and rounds to make it even more secure.

 - [ ] What does bcrypt do to slow down attackers?

+Adds salt to the hashed password, which is a random string that will get added to the hash which makes it even harder to decypher, and also adds rounds, which rehash the password each time after a certain ammount of time.

 - [ ] What are the three parts of the JSON Web Token?

+Header
+Payload
+Signature

 ## Minimum Viable Product